 The case is still unsolved, and will likely remain so since there are no more living witnesses.
 Yet at the time, “the only young black men living in that part of the country were accused of the crime,” Phillips says.
 “A man named Rob Edwards was lynched almost immediately on the town square, and this turned out to be a lynching that most of the community participated in.
 Thousands of people showed up to watch the lynching and joined in and fired bullets into his corpse.”

 The county also lynched Oscar Daniel and Ernest Knox, both teenage boys.
 After that, white vigilantes drove every black person out of the county, and enforced its borders as whites-only well into the 1980s.
 Black families disbursed to different regions, some moving north in the Great Migration.
-Many, Phillips says, moved to the neighboring county of Gainesville, Georgia.
+Many, Phillips says, moved to neighboring Hall County, Georgia.

 This expulsion wasn’t a bizarre anomaly in one part of the country.
 Between the 1860s and the 1920s, white Americans drove thousands of black residents from their communities.